graphql-aspnet/graphql-aspnet.github.io/docs/types/scalars.md

 ## Scalar Names Are Fixed

 Unlike other graph types, scalar names are fixed across all schemas.
 The name defined above (including casing), is how they appear in your schema's introspection queries.
 These names conform to the accepted standard for graphql type names.
+This is true for any custom scalars you may build as well.

 #### Nullable\<T\>